MIPPL/nephele-org-website/public/content/developers/tutorials/using-websockets/index.md

 published: 2020-12-01
 ---

-This is an entry level guide to using WebSockets and Alchemy to make requests to the Ethereum blockchain.
+This is an entry level guide to using WebSockets and Alchemy to make requests to the Nephele blockchain.

 ## WebSockets vs. HTTP {#websockets-vs-http}